Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B2LmiIWJu8o.md

 ### Transcript

-> will we ever get a second body slot i think probably maybe in the future, i remember correctly that's not something that, i think we might be not sure either that or we'll like redo how equipment work yeah equipment isn't final i guess
+> will we ever get a second body slot I think probably maybe in the future, I remember correctly that's not something that, I think we might be not sure either that or we'll like redo how equipment work yeah equipment isn't final I guess